darwinwatts/darwinwatts/README.md

 ### 🚀 What I'm Up To

-- 🎓 Finishing my B.A. in Computer Science & Psychology
+- 🎓 Finishing my Bachelor's in Computer Science & Psychology
 - 📚 Currently learning: Rust, Cloud Architectures, and PM Frameworks
 - ✍🏾 “How I’m Building My AI PM Toolkit” on [Medium](https://medium.com/@deolatoo) (and more tech blogs)
 - 🧠 Researching AI/ML use cases for human-centered products, AI Agents, LLMOps, and Augmented UX